Sean Sheffler, AIA, First Vice President

 Mantra?
 “Less is more!”

-Best way to overcome a creative block: Taking a break and going on a walk outside or flipping through a book or magazine.
+Best way to overcome a creative block: Take a break and go for a walk, preferably with a colleague to discuss solutions.

 Michael J. Cremonese, Esq.